kaist-cp/memento/README.md

 - `src/ds/elim_stack.rs`: An elimination-backoff stack combining our memento-based treiber stack and exchanger.
 - `src/ds/soft_list.rs` (and `src/ds/soft_hash.rs`): SOFT list (and hash table).
 We convert original SOFT list (and hash table, respectively.) to one using mementos.
 - `src/ds/clevel.rs`: A memento-based Clevel extensible hash table.
 We convert original Clevel to one using mementos.
-- `src/ds/queue_pbcomb.rs`: A memento-based PBQueue which is a queue using combining technique.
+- `src/ds/queue_comb.rs`: A memento-based queue which uses a combining technique.
 We convert original PBQueue to one using mementos.

 #### Safe Memory Reclamation

-- Implementation of 'deferred persist' (corresponding to section 6.1 in the extended version)
+- Implementation of 'deferred persist' (corresponding to section 7.1 in the extended version)
-- Implementation of 'resumable critical section and de-duplicated retirement' (corresponding to section 6.2 in the extended version)
+- Implementation of 'resumable critical section and de-duplicated retirement' (corresponding to section 7.2 in the extended version)

 #### Others